 It is important to mention that the variation in these results comes from using a TLC lamp to irradiate the samples, leading us to exploit an LED system for all subsequent experiments.

-Complexes 2c and d were taken forward.
+Complexes 2c and 2d were taken forward.
 The CO-RMs were used at concentrations of 10 and 40 µM using a 400 nm narrow-band LED drawing a power of 2.4 W. This was attached directly to the UV-vis cuvette so that a high percentage of light passes through the sample, unlike the conventional method of using a TLC lamp in which the bulb is too large to fit close to the cuvette.
 Full details about the LED system have been reported previously.14

 Figure 3 shows a comparison of the 40µM CO-RM myoglobin assays for complexes 2c and d when an LED and a TLC lamp is used for irradiation.